 The average risk rate of poverty and social exclusion of 18.5% in the sampled metropolises.
 This is 3.2% lower than the European Union's average.
 The economic strength of the metropolises partly explains this difference.
 They have a high GDP per capita compared to national averages.
 However, even with this relatively lower rate, the risk of poverty and social exclusion affects nearly 20% of the population.
 This means that almost 1 in 5 people in the sample faces this risk.
 Social benefits and transfers from national, regional and local governments help to alleviate disparities and contribute to a more equitable society (Eurostat, 2023a).
-Therefore, emphasising the allocation of these funds to metropolises is a highly effective approach to address these socioeconomic challenges, especially since combating poverenvironmental sustainability ty and discrimination torial Investment.
+Therefore, emphasising the allocation of these funds to metropolises is a highly effective approach to address these socioeconomic challenges, especially since combating poverty and discrimination is a priority of the European Union's Integrated Territorial Investment.

 This report also covered other important aspects related to the quality of life in metropolises, such as transport and housing.
 The sampled metropolises have extensive public transport coverage, with 95% of residents having access to a public transport stop within a 500-metre walk (European Commission, 2020).
-However, there are still issues such as traffic congestion, air pollution, high CO2 emissions and safety issues (Urban Transport Roadmaps, 2023) that need to be addressed to achieve the 2030 sustainability goals.
+However, there are still issues such as traffic congestion, air pollution, high $\rm CO_2$ emissions and safety issues (Urban Transport Roadmaps, 2023) that need to be addressed to achieve the 2030 sustainability goals.
 Housing affordability is another crucial factor in the quality of life in Europe influenced by factors like population density, external economic factors and the positioning of global cities.
 However, further analysis should include data beyond the core cities of these metropolises to gain a comprehensive understanding.